Simulation-Decomposition/simdec-matlab/README.md

  - **GraphType** - 'stacked_histogram' as a default option and 'boxplot' as an alternative.
  - **NumberOfBins** - number of bins for the SimDec histogram.
   - **XYLim** - Minimum and maximum values for x and y for plotting [xmin xmax ymin ymax].
 Fox boxplot, ymin and ymax are ignored.
+  - **Output2** - a second output variable, which will be displayed with a scatterhit and decomposition created for the main output variable.
+  - **Output2Name** - name for the second output variable, default 'Y2'.
+  - **ScatterFraction** - the portion of data / points displayed on the scatterplot.
+The default value is 1 - the entire dataset is displayed.
+A value of e.g. 0.5 will show every second point.

  OUTPUTS